Skip to content

 Accessibility-Related UW Courses

 Looking for courses that include curriculum about accessibility?
-Start here – but do check the UW course catalog, MyPlan, and the department course listings to confirm when courses are taught and by whom.
+Start here, then confirm availability and logistics in the UW course catalog, MyPlan, and the department course listings.

 CSE 340 – Interaction Programming »